radixon/MNIST/README.md

 ### Training Parameters
 * Batch size is the number of samples processed before the model is updated.
 * dropout_p will be used in the torch.nn.Dropout2d() module. p is the probability of an element to be zero-ed.[6]
-* color_scale is used as an input channel for the first convolutional layer.
+* color_scale is an input channel for the first convolutional layer.
 The images are gray scale, so the value is 1.
 If the images were RGB, then the value would be 3.

 ### Build & Initialize Model
 * kernel_size sets the size of the filter.
 A kernel_size of 5 sets the filter to 25x25